 Nearly half of our clients say that they have chosen career paths to avoid public speaking or that their fear of public speaking has stopped them applying for promotions and other job opportunities.
 Many of these people hold mid-level and even senior roles but are not progressing because their fear is holding them back.

 Many organisations offer in-house public speaking courses which are great for boosting confidence and improving technique.
-Fear-less can run these courses for you and they are great for the majority of your staff.

 However, you should also be aware that the people who are most in need will seek to avoid in-house courses because they do not want to embarrass themselves in front of their colleagues.
 Fear-less public classes are designed for people who want to be with a small group of people they don't know who feel the same way as they do.
 If you are running an in-house course you might also consider offering people a choice of attending a Fear-less public course instead.

 If you would like to know more about how Fear-less can help, please contact us.
 Catherine Syme is happy to talk to organisations about who our public courses are suitable for and how they work.

 Read this article to find out more about how a fear of public speaking might be affecting some of your most highly valued staff - and how you can help.

 Catherine Syme also runs in-house courses for staff who have to present to decision-makers - e.g. to senior executives, board members, or politicians.
 These can be tailored to suit your needs and cover preparation, managing nerves, effective delivery, and responding to questions.
 These courses are suitable for most staff, but for reasons outlined on this page, we suggest a Fear-less public course first for anyone who has extreme anxiety about public speaking.